 To sew a pair of slippers, you will need several supplies.

-2. To make the top and inside of the slipper.
-You will need:
+2. To make the top and inside of the slipper, you will need:

 - stretch fabric: jersey, fleece, sweatshirt ...

-- some pre-folded elastic bias tape
+- pre-folded elastic bias tape

-- some matching thread
+- matching thread

 3. The necessary materials consist of scissors (fabric, paper, and embroidery), pins, your sewing machine